108 listings

 Finding lost pets in Garden Grove, state of California

-• Check local animal shelters in Garden Grove.
+• Visit animal shelters and animal care centers in Garden Grove.

-• Ask local veterinarians if they have seen your pet or received any found %animal% reports.
+• Ask local veterinarians if they have seen your pet or if they can assist in providing information on found animals.

 What to do if you find a lost animal in Garden Grove, state of California

-• Post about the found %animal% on social media and community websites.
+• Post on social media and community boards about the found animal.

 How to write an ad about a lost or found animal in Garden Grove, state of California?

-• Include a clear photo of the %animal%.
+• Attach a recent photo of the animal for better recognition.